alexmx/Insider/README.md

 Delete items: `/<directory>/delete`  | POST
 Create folder: `/<directory>/create`  | POST

-In the `scripts` directory can be found some sample ruby scripts which show the built-in features in action.
+In the `scripts` directory can be found sample ruby scripts which show the built-in features in action.

 Check out the [API reference](http://alexmx.github.io/Insider/) for more information.